jays-codes/reactive-programming/README.md

 proj: reactive-sandbox

+- created FluxGenerateWithState: generate(), defined a lambda for SyncronousSink and state; defined state inside generate()
 - created FluxGenerate: generate(), defined a lambda for SyncronousSink; fluxCreate2Generate()
 - created TakeOperator:  take(), takeWhile(), takeUntil()
 - modified FluxCreateDownstreamDemand: added emitOnDemand(), used fluxsink.onRequest() to handle generation and emit of items base on demand (call to request)